cristinadrinciu/Virtual-Memeory-Allocator/VMA/Virtual_Memory_Allocator/README.md

 Each file has it's own header file.

 In vma.h are the Macros, the structures and the functions used.
-The macro DIE is used for the deffensive programming, given in the labs.
+The macro DIE is used for the deffensive programming.
 In vma.c they are all expanded.

-First of all, in the code I gave introduced the functions used in the labs for double linked list.

 Dll_create creates a generic double linked list, free_list frees it, dll_add_nt_node and dll_remove_nth_node inserts/removes a node in the list.